-In the AIDA system there are six levels of certification:
+In the AIDA system there are four levels of safety certification:

-Level 1 has only knowledge requirements, but the higher levels include performance challenges.
-The table shows a summary of the main challenges for Levels 2-5 and for Instructor, which, while teaching-focused, also includes a heavy component of performance.
-Below the table are guidelines for submissions of challenges and the complete lists of challenges for each level.
+The first safety certification level (AIDA 1, Beginner) has only knowledge requirements, but AIDA 2-4 include performance challenges.
+The table shows a summary of the main challenges for these AIDA safety certifications, as well as for the two teaching certifications.
+Below that are guidelines for submissions of challenges, and then the complete lists of challenges for each level.

 Summary of main challenges